Eastern Turkey: Trabzon, Artvin & Erzurum July 3 – 6, 2019

 After dinner, we returned to the hotel and watched sunset from the restaurant on the seventh floor.
 Fairly good though not spectacular!

 We got up early and had a breakfast on the seventh floor.
-I watched the calm Black Sea while enjoying my breakfast.
-Our tour did not begin till 9 am.
+We watched the calm Black Sea at sunrise while enjoying our breakfast.

 I learnt more about the interesting history of the monastery from Sabahattin the following day.
 This has been a monastic site as early as the 4th century AD.
 According to the legend, two Athenian Greek priests found a miraculous icon of Virgin Mary in a cave on a mountain.
 This icon was said to be made by St Luke in Athens and carried by angels to Trabzon and put into this cave.
 In 386 AD, the two priests decided to create a house for the icon: this cave or hollow today forms the centre of the monastery.
-But it cannot be seen from the viewing platform.
+But one cannot see the cave from the viewing platform.

 The monastery had a renowned monastic community partly because of its remarkable location and the ascetic principles characterised by the early years of Christian monasticism.
 The monastic community here had played an important part in the many political and religious debates and conflicts during the Byzantine period and during the Kingdom of Trebizond.
 While Sumela’s political influence ceased after 1461 under the Ottoman rule, its religious community continued until the breakup of the Ottoman Empire.
 The present buildings probably date from the 12th century and the frescos from between 1710 and 1860.